-Which toothpaste is best for gum disease?
+Which toothpaste is best for gum disease prevention?
 Stannous or Sodium Fluoride?

-The quick answer: A stannous fluoride toothpaste, in addition to fighting cavities, will have some effect versus the first stage of gum disease, and will delay the recurrence of gum disease after treatment by a dental professional.
-It has no effect versus the second stage of gum disease.
+The quick answer: A stannous fluoride toothpaste, in addition to fighting cavities, will have some effect versus the early stage of gum disease, and will delay the recurrence of gum disease after treatment by a dental professional.
+It has no effect versus advanced gum disease.
 The negative: Long term use of stannous fluoride is likely to stain your teeth irreversibly.
-Sodium fluoride will fight cavities only, and will not stain your teeth.
+Sodium fluoride will fight cavities only – it has no effect on gum disease bacteria – and will not stain your teeth.

 Remember: All over-the-counter products are “band-aids” for tooth decay and gum disease.
 Just brushing with a certain toothpaste is not a substitute for regular care by a dentist.
-Neglect leads to a high probability of loss of most or all of your teeth in your lifetime.
+Neglect leads to a high probability of significant tooth loss in your lifetime.

 Second Stage: Mouth bacteria spreads from the gums into the surrounding bone, causing the bone to resorb.
 Called periodontitis.
 Think of periodontitis as mouth bacteria “eating away” the bone supporting your teeth.
 Stannous fluoride, a two minute surface antimicrobial, has no effect on periodontitis bacteria which are multiplying deep below the gum surface 24 hours a day.